-Memorial Day Weekend may look a little different this year, but it shouldn’t keep us from remembering what the day is really all about: honoring the brave men and women who gave their lives to protect ours.
+Memorial Day Weekend may still look a bit different this year, but it shouldn’t keep us from remembering what the day is really all about: honoring the brave men and women who gave their lives to protect ours.
 Their sacrifices pave the way for our continued freedoms as American citizens.
 In addition to honoring our fallen, Memorial Day Weekend typically signifies the start of the summer season.

 Civil War History